isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 ### Replayability

-One specific property of the above setup that is expensive, and hard to reproduce outside of a transactional database is the exactly-once thing.
+One specific property of the above setup that is expensive, and hard to reproduce outside a transactional database is the exactly-once thing.
 “At most once (maybe never)” or “at least once (maybe multiple times)” are alternative queue semantics that are much cheaper to implement, because they allow you to get rid of disk writes, and also of many disk seeks.

 Kafka for example gives you “at least once”: You get to consume a stream, and you can jump backwards and re-consume what you already saw, in order, no searching.
-The jump backwards is possible for a small time window of a few hours or a day, or whatever other deal you can make with the Kafka team.
+The jump backwards is possible for a small window of a few hours or a day, or whatever other deal you can make with the Kafka team.

 Reading the same item multiple times is not a problem if the jobs in the queue are idempotent, that is, replayable.

-Not replayable are relative updates: “set x = x + 1”, “add order to table, give me the ordernumber”.
+Not replayable are relative updates: “set x = x + 1”, “add an order to the table, give me the ordernumber”.

 Replayable are absolute updates: “set x = 7” (you read 6, did the math and enqueued 7), “add order 17372 to order table” (you made an order number beforehand and push the order into the queue with an already fixed identity).

 Basically, to make things idempotent, you need to give them either fixed identities so that you can remember if you saw things before, or you need to make the writes absolute instead of incremental, or both.

-So if you find a way to group your jobs into transactions, and make all individual operations in your transaction replayable, you could push the entire stream through Kafka and it would be cheaper.
+So if you find a way to group your jobs into transactions, and make all individual operations in your transaction replayable, you could push the entire stream through Kafka, and it would be cheaper.
 Much cheaper, in fact, in a cloud environment.

 ### Re-queuing and sorting